-Fig. 6: Effect of FeNPs on biofilm bacteria.
-All the data were reported as mean standard error of three replicates (n=3).
+Fig. 6: Effect of iron nanoparticles on Biofilm Bacteria. \All the data were reported as the mean standard error of three replicates (n=3).
 Control: Only bacteria OD600 of 1.0 is roughly 3×107 cells/ml

-Fig. 7: Effect of FeNPs on protein concentration of biofilm-forming bacteria.
-All the data were reported as mean±standard error of three replicates (n=3).
+Fig. 7: Effect of iron nanoparticles on protein concentration of biofilm- forming bacteria. \All the data were reported as mean± standard error of three replicates (n=3).
 Control: Only bacteria OD600 of 1.0 is roughly 3×107 cells/ml